hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 		Also provided in the table are the links to the **Consensus CoDing Sequence** sets (CCDS) for available transcripts.
 The CCDS is a consensus set of coding sequences established as a collaborative effort between NCBI, Ensembl, Vega, UniProt-SwissProt, and UCSC.

-		Note the Ensembl ID for MOV10 gene: ENSG00000155363.
+		Note the Ensembl ID for the MOV10 gene is `ENSG00000155363`.
 Ensembl uses the following format for naming:

 		- ENSG###########	Ensembl Gene ID
 		- ENST###########	Ensembl Transcript ID